 Cryotherapy is the use of cooling to treat injuries.
-The effects of cooling on damaged soft tissues has been researched and although the benefits are accepted, there are varying opinions on the duration of the cooling process in order to gain maximum benefit.
+The effects of cooling on damaged soft tissues have been researched.
+Although the benefits are accepted, there are varying opinions on the cooling process's duration to gain maximum benefit.

 The body's reaction to an injury

-An injury means tissues will have either been stretched or blood vessels damaged and the extent of bleeding will depend on the vascularity of the tissues involved.
-It is important to stop bleeding as it will increase inflammation which must be cleared before the healing can start.
+An injury means tissues have been stretched or blood vessels damaged, and the extent of bleeding will depend on the vascularity of the tissues involved.
+It is essential to stop bleeding as it will increase inflammation which must be cleared before the healing can start.

 Cells starved of nourishment due to injury will soon die.
-These dying cells stimulate the release of histamine causing the blood vessels to dilate which increases blood supply and extra nutrients to help repair the damaged tissues.
-With an increase in blood supply the capillary walls become much more permeable and Protein and inflammatory substances are pushed into the area causing swelling.
+These dying cells stimulate histamine release, causing the blood vessels to dilate, which increases blood supply and extra nutrients to help repair the damaged tissues.
+With an increase in blood supply, the capillary walls become much more porous with Protein and inflammatory substances pushed into the area, causing swelling.

-Muscle spasm may also occur causing the muscle to contract helping prevent further movement.
+Muscle spasms may also occur, causing the muscle to contract, helping prevent further movement.
 This may restrict blood flow and place more pressure on nerve endings, leading to increased pain.

-By applying ice immediately after a soft tissue injury the level of swelling and amount of blood allowed to leak out may be substantially limited.
+By applying ice immediately after a soft tissue injury, the amount of swelling and blood allowed to leak out may be substantially limited.
 This can also be assisted by compression, elevation and rest, hence "ICER", (or more commonly "RICE)

 Failure to follow the RICE protocol will increase the period of recovery from injury.
-If the injury is severe and not properly managed, it may create long term problems for the athlete.
+If the injury is severe and not adequately managed, it may create long-term problems for the athlete.

 Use of Ice

-When applying ice never apply directly onto the skin as this may result in ice burns to the skin, instead wrap the ice in a damp cloth (a dry cloth will not transmit cold effectively).
+When applying ice, never use it directly onto the skin.
+Ice burns the skin.
+Instead, wrap the ice in a damp cloth (a dry cloth will not transmit cold effectively).

-There is on going debate over how long to apply ice.
-Current research suggests that during the first 24-48 hours after injury ice should be applied for 10 minutes and repeated every 2 hours.
+There is an ongoing debate over how long to apply ice.
+Current research suggests that during the first 24-48 hours after injury, ice should be applied for 10 minutes and repeated every 2 hours.

-Ice baths have become popular in contact sports like rugby and American Football and with endurance athletes.
-For contact sports whole body ice baths can be considered and for sports that predominantly stress the legs, such as football, field hockey, running etc. immersion of the lower limbs only can be considered.
-Initially start with one minute sessions and progressing to a maximum of 10 minutes over a period of 10 weeks
+Ice baths have become popular in contact sports like rugby, American Football, and endurance athletes.
+Full-body ice baths can be considered for contact sports, and for sports that predominantly stress the legs, such as football, field hockey, running, etc., the immersion of the lower limbs can only be considered.
+Initially, start with one-minute sessions and progress to a maximum of 10 minutes over ten weeks.

 Contra indications of using ice

-It is important to educate anyone managing injuries including athletes themselves on at least the basic use of Ice on soft tissue injuries - early treatment is essential.
+It is important to educate anyone managing injuries, including athletes, on at least the primary use of ice on soft tissue injuries - early treatment is essential.